fightforthefuture/bigsurveillance/app/_posts/2015-09-02-cisa-dirty-deal.md

+---
+title: CISA is a dirty deal.
+slug: cisa-dirty-deal
+layout: default
+---

 It's the dirty deal that lets much of government from the NSA to local police get your private data from your favorite websites and lets them use it without due process.